chapel-lang/chapel/doc/rst/language/spec/domains.rst

 The ``by`` operator can be applied to a rectangular domain value in order to create a strided rectangular domain value.
-The right-hand operand to the ``by`` operator can either be an integral value or an integral tuple whose size matches the domain’s rank.
+The right-hand operand to the ``by`` operator is the stride value, which can be either an integral value or an integral tuple whose size matches the domain’s rank.

 .. code-block:: syntax

    domain-striding-expression:
      domain-expression 'by' expression

-The type of the resulting domain is the same as the original domain but with ``stridable`` set to true.
-In the case of an integer stride value, the value of the resulting domain is computed by applying the integer value to each range in the value using the ``by`` operator.
-In the case of a tuple stride value, the resulting domain’s value is computed by applying each tuple component to the corresponding range using the ``by`` operator.
+The type of the resulting domain is the same as the original domain, with the ``strides`` parameter adjusted to accept all the strides that are accepted by the ``strides`` parameters of the resulting domain's ranges.
+The resulting domain's range in each dimension is obtained by applying the ``by`` operator to the corresponding dimension of the operand domain and the stride value if it is an integer, or the corresponding component of the stride value if it is a tuple.

 .. _Domain_Alignment: